-Local Government, with relatively minimal resource, can and should be auditing local youth services, asking if young people have access to trusted, caring adults, and if the network of services fulfils the 'Social Development Journey', providing a range of local opportunities, which vitally sit outside of the constraints and hierarchical nature of school, but remains complementary to education.
+Local Government, with relatively minimal resource, can and should be auditing local youth services, asking if young people have access to trusted, caring adults, and if the network of services fulfils the 'Social Development Journey', providing range of local opportunities, which vitally sits outside of the constraints and hierarchical nature of school, but remains complementary to education.

-If these opportunities exist, or the Local Government are actively working towards fulfilling this offer, there are some further fundamental questions that they need to be asking in order to inform their strategic vision:
+And if these opportunities exist, or the Local Government are actively working towards it, there are some further fundamental questions that Local Government needs to be asking in order to inform their strategic vision:

-- Is this journey accessible and navigable for all young people? - How do young people find out about and access the opportunities on offer, and who is helping them to steer through the often complex matrix of services on offer? - How are young people who more resistant to engage being supported? - How are local young people actively engaged in the decision-making processes that affect them? - Are the range of local service providers, whether that be charities, social enterprise, CICs, or statutory services, linked up enough to be able to collaborate and make supportive referrals to each other? - How will Local Government ensure the quality of these services and meet the developmental need of staff and volunteers? - Are the organisations that are delivering this journey given the support they require to be both sustainable and safe for local young people?
+- Is this journey accessible and navigable for all young people? - How do young people find out about and access the opportunities on offer? - How are young people who more resistant to engage being supported? - How are local young people actively engaged in decision-making processes that affect them? - Who is supporting young people to steer through the often complex matrix of services on offer? - Are the range of local service providers, whether that be charities, social enterprise, Community Interest Companies, or statutory services, linked up enough to be able to collaborate and make referrals to each other? - How will Local Government ensure the quality of these services and the development of staff and volunteers? - And are the service provision organisations delivering this journey given the support they require to be both sustainable and safe for local young people?

-With every Local Government taking the responsibility to strategically lead on the development and delivery of a comprehensive, cross-sector, inter-departmental youth service provision, we can then gradually move towards a place where we also have a complementary and comprehensive national infrastructure and strategy.
-With a view to supporting Local Authorities to effectively implement services, provide access to training and CPD, ensure safeguarding and quality management are embedded into every service provider's offer, collate and share good practice, evidence and articulate impact, learn what works and replicate success.
+With every Local Government taking the responsibility to strategically lead on the development and delivery of a comprehensive, cross-sector, inter-departmental youth service provision, we can then gradually move towards a place where we also have a comprehensive national infrastructure and strategy.
+With a view to supporting Local Authorities to effectively implement services, providing access to training and CPD, ensuring safeguarding and quality management are embedded into every service provider's offer, collating and sharing good practice, evidencing and articulating impact, learning what works and replicating success.